SaintPepsi/3-sqljs-in-sveltekit/README.md

-# sql.js with sveltekit
+# Using sql.js with SvelteKit

-This is an example repo of how to use sql.js in sveltekit
+This repository provides an example of how to use sql.js in a SvelteKit project.

-[`vite-plugin-static-copy`](https://www.npmjs.com/package/vite-plugin-static-copy) is used to copy the `'sql-wasm.wasm'` from `'/node_modules/sql.js/dist/sql-wasm.wasm'` to `'/static/sql.js'`
+To achieve this, [`vite-plugin-static-copy`](https://www.npmjs.com/package/vite-plugin-static-copy) is utilised.
+It copies `'sql-wasm.wasm'` from `'/node_modules/sql.js/dist/sql-wasm.wasm'` to `'/static/sql.js'`.

-Feel free to create an issue to suggest improvements or alterations
+Please feel free to create an issue if you have any suggestions for improvements or alterations.

+### Goal

+The primary goal was to enable sql.js to function in both development and production builds.
+Please note that while this repository demonstrates how to get sql.js working, it may not provide the best practices for setting it up or utilizing it in your project.